Svelte Headless CMS

 Svelte 5 Runes explained (for Svelte 4 developers)

-Blog Getting Started
+Blog Get Started

 Svelte 5 introduces a new feature called "Runes" that changes how Svelte developers manage reactivity.
 Runes are essentially a way to explicitely say what is reactive, rather than "everything" potentially being reactive in Svelte 4, which leaves it to the compiler to decide.